RuedaKV/nbn/README.md

 # NBN Mag-to-Web
-Digitized web pages from NBN Spring 2021 and Fall 2021 edition.
+Digitized web pages from North by Northwestern's Spring 2021 and Fall 2021 edition.

 All pages are accessible online below.